Reducing ammonia nitrites nitrates in a cherry shrimp tank

 TIP 2

-Increasing the photoperiod, or the amount of time that your aquarium lightOpens in a new tab. is on, can promote plant growth and potentially reduce ammonia, nitrate, and nitrite levels in your tank.
+Increasing the photoperiod, or the amount of time that your aquarium light is on, can promote plant growth and potentially reduce ammonia, nitrate, and nitrite levels in your tank.
 This is because plants can use these nutrients as a source of food through a process called photosynthesis.

 During photosynthesis, plants use energy from light to convert carbon dioxide and water into organic compounds, including sugars and starches.
 This process requires carbon dioxide, which is produced by fish and other aquatic animals as waste, and nitrogen in the form of nitrate and ammonium, which are also produced by waste and decomposing organic matter in the aquarium.